 For additional information and the full job description for this post, please refer to the attached job description.

 Job description for Head of Philanthropy and Partnerships

 To apply for this post, please send your CV and supporting statement to firstname.lastname@example.org by midday on Monday, 13th March 2017.
 Shortlisting will take place on 14th March and we will hold first round interviews on Thursday, 30th March.

 About the charity

 Children with Cancer UK is the leading national children’s charity dedicated to the fight against childhood cancer.
 Our aims are to determine the causes, find the cure and provide care for children with cancer

-The charity was founded in 1988 following the death of 14-year old Paul O’Gorman to leukaemia and, just nine months later, his sister Jean, also to cancer.
-Before his death, Paul’s parents promised to help other children with leukaemia and, today, we fund life-saving research in to childhood leukaemia as well as all other forms of other childhood cancer.
+We were founded in 1988 following the death of 14-year old Paul O’Gorman to leukaemia and, just nine months later, his sister Jean, also to cancer.
+Before his death Paul’s parents promised to help other children with leukaemia and, today, we fund life-saving research into childhood leukaemia as well as all other forms of childhood cancers.

-- We fund innovative welfare projects to provide better care for young cancer patients, and their families.
+- We fund innovative welfare projects to help children and families in their fight against childhood cancer.

-- We campaign to raise awareness of childhood cancer, to protect more children and to improve the lives of young cancer patients, today and for future generations.
+- We campaign and raise awareness of childhood cancer, to protect more children and give more young cancer patients a brighter future.

 Voluntary office work - administrative support